michael-m21/GildedRose-CSharp/README.txt

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+Leeroy thought about writing tests one day and started to try out some unit testing frameworks, but then he had to do something else and forgot about it.
+You might choose to pick up where he left off and add a few test cases.